 HOW WE CAN MAKE LOCAL GOVERNMENT BETTER

-With local elections fast approaching, now is the perfect moment to connect with likeminded leaders with the goal of steering the way local government operates in a more positive and progressive direction.
+With local elections fast approaching, now is the perfect moment to have a different conversation.
+One that has the potential to steer the way local government operates in a more positive and progressive direction.

 Important Information